-100 In this paper we reflect on why, despite these clear facts, effective soil conservation is not yet a done deal and what 101 might be done about this.
-We argue that there is a need for a novel vision on soil conservation in the Global South, 102 shifting the focus away not only from the technical issues of soil conservation but also away from soil conservation 103 as such.
-Soil conservation efforts need to be framed into a general vision on how agriculture will develop in the 104 South: this vision needs to account for soil protection, but must also guarantee food security and allow the 105 development of an agricultural system that does provide a sufficient income to farmers.
-We will first assess 106 possible reasons as to why soils do not yet get the protection they deserve.
-Thereafter we will discuss the building 107 blocks of a vision on future soil conservation.
+In this paper we reflect on why, despite these clear facts, effective soil conservation is not yet a done deal and what might be done about this.
+We argue that there is a need for a novel vision on soil conservation in the Global South, shifting the focus away from not only the technical issues of soil conservation but also soil conservation as such.
+Soil conservation efforts need to be framed into a general vision on how agriculture will develop in the Global South: this vision needs to account for soil protection, but must also guarantee food security and allow the development of an agricultural system that does provide a sufficient income to farmers.
+We will first assess possible reasons as to why soils do not yet get the protection they deserve.
+Thereafter, we will discuss the building blocks of a vision on future soil conservation.

-108 The status of soil conservation
+2 The status of soil conservation

-109 Do we have the necessary data to guide soil conservation?
+2.1 Do we have the necessary data to guide soil conservation?

-- 110 Investing in the application of soil conservation measures is only meaningful when erosion rates are higher than - 111 acceptable.
+Investing in the application of soil conservation measures is only meaningful when erosion rates are higher than acceptable.
 This can most easily be established when erosion rates can reliably be quantified.
-Quantitative - 112 information is indeed available for North America and Europe (Cerdan et al., 2010; NRCS, 2010).
-However, the - 113 quality of our estimates of soil erosion rates by water for other areas on the globe is often poor.
-Sometimes, - estimates are based on a limited number of data which are simply extrapolated to larger areas: this often leads to - 115 bias, simply because erosion rates are generally measured at locations where erosion intensity is much higher than - average (Boardman, 1998; Cerdan et al., 2010).
-Also when models are used to make an extrapolation, estimates - are often incorrect.
-This is due to two reasons: (i) the models that are used are often improperly calibrated, i.e. - 118 model parameters are set to values that are not appropriate for the location under consideration and (ii) the model - 119 parameterization may be correct but the spatial data used to drive the model are inappropriate.
-A typical example - 120 of the latter is when slope lengths are directly derived from a DTM so that the impact of slope breaks such as field - 121 borders is not accounted for (e.g. Yang et al., 2003).
-This can lead to a considerable overestimation of erosion - 122 rates (Desmet and Govers, 1996; Cerdan et al., 2010; Quinton et al., 2010).
-Erroneous predictions do not only - 123 make it difficult to identify the most vulnerable areas in which conservation measures are most urgent: they may - 124 also invalidate the cost-benefit evaluations of soil conservation programs and lead to disinformation of the general - 125 public about the extent and severity of the problem.
+Quantitative information is indeed available for North America and Europe (Cerdan et al., 2010; NRCS, 2010).
+However, the quality of our estimates of soil erosion rates by water for other areas on the globe is often poor.
+Sometimes, estimates are based on a limited number of data which are simply extrapolated to larger areas: this often leads to bias, simply because erosion rates are generally measured at locations where erosion intensity is much higher than average (Boardman, 1998; Cerdan et al., 2010).
+Also, when models are used to make an extrapolation, estimates are often incorrect.
+There are two reasons for this: (i) the models that are used are often improperly calibrated, i.e. model parameters are set to values that are not appropriate for the location under consideration, and (ii) the model parameterisation may be correct but the spatial data used to drive the model are inappropriate.
+A typical example of the latter is when slope lengths are directly derived from a digital elevation model so that the impact of slope breaks such as field borders is not accounted for (e.g. Yang et al., 2003).
+This can lead to a considerable overestimation of erosion rates (Desmet and Govers, 1996; Cerdan et al., 2010; Quinton et al., 2010).
+Erroneous predictions do not only make it difficult to identify the most vulnerable areas in which conservation measures are most urgent: they may also invalidate the costbenefit evaluations of soil conservation programmes and lead to disinformation of the general public about the extent and severity of the problem.